Atry/memcontinuationed/README.md

 ### Reason 1.
 Better threading model

 Memcontinuationed never blocks any threads.
-On the other hand, spymemcached does not block the IO thread but it will block the user's thread.
+On the other hand, spymemcached does not block the IO thread but it does block the user's thread.
 All Memcontinuationed API is [suspendable](http://www.scala-lang.org/api/current/scala/util/continuations/package.html#suspendable=scala.util.continuations.package.cps%5BUnit%5D), which mean these methods can be invoked by a thread, and return to another thread.